 Spatial Resolution (nadir)

 Both the calibration and inter-calibration approaches will be enabled by the two-axis pointing capability of the instrument, as further described below.
-The high accuracy measurements from CPF will be a critical demonstration of the measurements needed to develop long-term climate-quality data sets.
+The high-accuracy measurements from CPF will be a critical demonstration of the measurements needed to develop long-term climate-quality data sets.

 Novel Calibration Approach

-Earth-observing instruments are calibrated on the ground prior to launch; after launch that pre-flight calibration is typically tracked to evaluate how it changes throughout the instrument’s lifetime.
+Earth-observing instruments are calibrated on the ground prior to launch; after launch, that pre-flight calibration is typically tracked to evaluate how it changes throughout the instrument’s lifetime.
 After the instrument is launched into space, on-orbit resources that are either part of the instrument design (e.g. solar diffusers), the Earth system (e.g. pseudo-invariant targets like deep convective clouds or specific desert scenes), or celestial bodies (e.g. Sun, Moon, deep space) are used to monitor the instrument’s sensitivity changes throughout its lifetime in a relative, rather than an absolute, sense.

 Alternatively, CPF will achieve its unprecedented accuracy levels primarily with regular on-orbit calibration measurements of the Sun as an on-orbit absolute calibration reference.
 Figure 1 illustrates the three main operating modes of CPF: nadir (nominal mode, red), solar (orange), and lunar (green) observations.
 A key benefit of the two-axis pointing capability of the CPF payload is that HySICS is able to view the Sun, Moon, and Earth by way of the same optical path, enabling the novel on-orbit calibration approach and the achievement of the 0.3% radiometric uncertainty.

-The instrument slit will be scanned perpendicularly across the solar disk to collect all solar power incident at the input aperture.
+The instrument slit will be scanned perpendicularly across the solar disk to collect all solar power incidents at the input aperture.
 Comparisons to known spectral solar irradiance provide the instrument’s SI-traceable accuracy.
 Using this on-orbit solar reference, Earth reflectance measurements are radiometrically calibrated and will be distributed through the CPF Level 1 data products.
 The sun will also be used for flat field scans for both the 0.5 mm aperture and 20 mm aperture.
-These flat field scan measurements will be used to correct for pixel-to-pixel variations in detector sensitivity.
+These flat field scan measurements will be used to correct pixel-to-pixel variations in detector sensitivity.

 In-flight temperature changes are expected to cause small shifts in instrument optical alignment, resulting in shifts in wavelength scale and thermal background.
-Wavelength scale shifts can cause errors around high gradient spectral features, such as at the edge of absorption lines.
+Wavelength scale shifts can cause errors around high-gradient spectral features, such as at the edge of absorption lines.
 A HgAr pen-ray lamp with known spectral atomic lines between 400 nm and 2100 nm will accompany the instrument.
-Measurements of lamp will be used to determine the wavelength scale of the instrument regularly throughout its lifetime.
+Measurements of the lamp will be used to determine the wavelength scale of the instrument regularly throughout its lifetime.
 The instrument will also take dark space measurements to determine the residual blackbody radiation emitted by the instrument.
 See (Ref.
-3) for additional details of the HySICS instrument and calibration design.
+3) for additional details on the HySICS instrument and calibration design.